WISETALKERS: WOULD YOU KNOW WHAT TO DO………?

 30 MINUTES OF YOUR TIME TO BENEFIT YOU AND THOSE AROUND YOU.
 Drawing on validated approaches this brief, practical training will allow you to understand more about these interactions and develop your existing skills, helping these conversations go better in all parts of your life- family, social, work.
 Included are links to more information and where to find help if needed.
 It works with all age groups, young and old.

 DO THE FREE WISETALKERS COURSE by registering at https://www.openlearning.com/courses/wisetalkers, (from a laptop or PC, register and verify your email address then go back to the course URL).
-Alternatively you can download the content here WisetalkersToolkit Download 10.6.18 without the active links or media.
+Alternatively you can download the content here WisetalkersToolkit Download 24.8.18 without the active links or media.
+This online course aims to get the content of our WISETALKERS workshops available to a wider audience but is still work in progress so please try to stick with it!

 Encourage your friends to take the course too.
 We all need WISETALKERS around us.